LoopKit/loopdocs/docs/operation/features/premeal.md

 Setting the pre-meal target to the same value as your usual correction range will have no impact on Loop, even if activated accidentally.
-The intent of pre-meal is [limit the impact of pre-bolusing out of range](https://diyps.org/2016/07/11/picture-this-how-to-do-eating-soon-mode/).
+The intent of pre-meal is to [limit the impact of pre-bolusing out of range](https://diyps.org/2016/07/11/picture-this-how-to-do-eating-soon-mode/).
 Do not set pre-meal limits to any low glucose values requiring treatment.